synyi/poplar/doc/en.md

 All `Entity` can be serialized by using `JSON.stringify()`。

 `annotator.store.json` can be used to reconstruct the `Annotator`, as the first param of `new Annotator`.

+### Image exporting

+Now we support exporting to .svg files, just call `annotator.export()`to get the content of the svg file, and the use sth like `FileReader` to write it into a file which user can download.